microsoft/tolerant-php-parser/docs/HowItWorks.md

   * pros: as memory-efficient as you can get
   * cons: more complicated than using only PHP, ~3.5x overhead to access properties
 * store info in numeric properties using bitwise-operators
-  * pros: memory-efficient (gets rid of Token objects altogether), no siginificant overhead for property access
+  * pros: memory-efficient (gets rid of Token objects altogether), no significant overhead for property access
   * cons: more complicated encoding

 It has not yet been implemented, and we're very much open to other ideas, but at the moment we're currently leaning towards bitwise operators.
 So now the question is "what encoding?" - note that we can always drop the `Start` property, and recompute, but we would prefer not to throw away that information if we can help it.

 Each double/long property in PHP is 16 bytes total, though only 4-8 bytes (depending on 32-bit or 64-bit) are used for the value.
 We propose the following 64-bit representation (1 16-byte property on a 64-bit machine, two